pangling4/ME405_Lab5/readme.md

 given to complete it.
 Do not underestimate the time necessary for manufacturing your robot.
-In addition, it is very helpful to buy or make spare parts for your robot, since you never know when a screw head will strip, or glue will come loose, or other issue that requires a replacement.
+In addition, it is very helpful to buy or make spare parts for your robot, since you never know when a screw head will strip, or glue will come loose, or other issue will occur that requires a replacement.
 Software can be updated and improved (relatively) easily, requiring only time to debug and test.
 On the other hand, updating or improving mechanical hardware can be significantly more challenging,